Era

 2006

-The beloved Sunbonnet Sue returned for a second exchange.
+The beloved Sunbonnet Sue returned for a second swap.
 NF25's 12" blocks dressed Sue in even more state-specific fabrics, accessories, and regional details.

 2006